paulwizviz/mengawas/docs/solution.md

     * Does not follow a conventional three-tiered architecture.
     * May involve cryptocurrency, potentially complicating financing.

-After analyzing the pros and cons of each option, `Mengawas` selected the blockchain-based solution for implementation.
+After analyzing the pros and cons of each option, `mengawas` selected the blockchain-based solution for implementation.
 This choice aligns best with the decentralized and diverse nature of the wine supply chain.

 > **NOTE:**
-> 1. A whiteboard architecture is an exercise in painting a broad picture of options available.
-It is not intended to focus on a specific solution.
+> 1. For simplicity only two options are considered here.
-> 2. Typically, several architectural options would be considered in a real-world scenario.
+> 2. In real world scenarios, several architectural options should be considered in a real-world scenario to avoid unnecessarily narrowing choice too early.
-> 3. Architecture design is often an iterative process.
-The chosen architecture may evolve as circumstances change, even during implementation.

 ## Product Backlogs

+Having considered and chosen the architecture to aim for, the next step is to identify the appropriate product backlog.
+For supply chain related scenarios where the participants are independent and may have its own existing digital infrastructure, assigning individual product backlogs is appropriate.

+> **NOTE:** In this context, a product backlog is a collection of epics, user stories, and chores representing the features and functionality required by a particular entity.

-The following product backlogs were identified based on the chosen blockchain architecture.
+In the case of `mengawas`, the following product backlogs were identified based on the chosen blockchain architecture.
 Each backlog represents deliverables for a specific supply chain participant:

 * **Victor Vineyard**
 * **Vicky Vineyard**